xuantiep/xdeb-org/content/post/switch-from-aws-s3-to-backblaze-b2.md

 Last year Backblaze B2 Cloud storage was made S3-compatible.
 In the beginning of this year I switch all my AWS S3 usages to B2 Cloud.
 It was a quick and painless switch.

-In my Backblaze account I set up the needed buckets and keys for them.
+In my Backblaze account I created the needed buckets and access keys.
 The interface is clean and nice to work with.
 This alone is worth the switch in my opinion.

 In Arq I created a new location for B2 Cloud and started to backup the same files I was already backing up to AWS S3.